telerik/xamarin-forms-docs/controls/richtexteditor/richtexteditor-key-features.md

 ## Text Selection

 RichTextEditor supports text selection functionality - the end user can initiate a selection action through the tap and hold gesture over the text.
 The selected text is marked with a different background color and two drag handles are available to the user to make it easier to modify the current selection.

-In addition, as soon as the selection is made, RichTextEditor displays a customizable ContextMenu with a few default commands.
+In addition, as soon as the selection is made on Android and iOS, RichTextEditor displays a customizable ContextMenu with a few default commands.
+For more details on this go to [Context Menu]({%slug richtexteditor-context-menu%}) topic.

-You can take advantage of the following methods related to text selection:
+You can take advantage of the following API related to text selection:

-* GetSelectionAsync() - returns asynchronously a [RichTextSelection](/devtools/xamarin/api/telerik.xamarinforms.richtexteditor.richtextselection) object which defines the current text selection inside the editor (*null* if there is no text selection).
+* **GetSelectionAsync** method - returns asynchronously a [RichTextSelection](/devtools/xamarin/api/telerik.xamarinforms.richtexteditor.richtextselection) object which defines the current text selection inside the editor (*null* if there is no text selection).
 The <code>RichTextSelection</code> object contains the *Text* itself as well as the *Start* and *End* position of the text characters;

 ## Hyperlink Support